JoeE09/JoeE09.github.io/projects/sleep-trend-analyzer.md

 # Hero textClass="text-gray-200 space-y-1" headerClass="font-bold text-lg text-gray-200 mb-2" titleClass="text-4xl relative font-extrabold text-customGreen mb-6 text-center drop-shadow-glow"

 ### The Problem
-- Have trouble with consistent, quality sleep
+- I have trouble with consistent sleep and feeling refreshed in the morning
-- No way to know sleep patterns or what habits most affect my sleep
+- I have no way to know sleep patterns or what habits most affect my sleep
-- Want to combine data from multiple sources to get a complete picture
+- I need to have better sleep quality to improve overall productivity

-### My Plan / Approach
+### My Solution
-- Design a unified system combining Fitbit data, manual logs, and sensor data
+- Designed a data pipeline combining manual logs, fitbit sleep data, and environmental data
-- Develop a custom mobile interface for easy logging
+- Developed a custom mobile interface for seamless manual logging
-- Develop dashboards from a unified database to visualize sleep patterns
+- Developed dashboards from a unified database to visualize sleep patterns
-- Use machine learning to uncover which factors most affect sleep quality
+- Using machine learning and other analytics to identify trends and correlations

 *Note: All visuals and data shown are anonymized and may not accurately reflect real sleep patterns.* className="text-center text-sm text-gray-500"